RCHS needs your help filling out a parent survey for the 2025-2026 5Essentials Survey http://survey.5-essentials.org/illinois/survey/parent/

 February Calendar Reminders - Early Dismissal 12:10pm Wed.
 Feb.
 11 (No PreK classes at the ELC), No School Thurs.
 Feb.
 12 and Fri.
 Feb.
 13, 1 Hour Early Dismissal Thurs.
 Feb.
 26.

-about 14 hours ago, Richland County CUSD #1
+18 days ago, Richland County CUSD #1

 Calendar Reminders - February 2026